safrazik/resume/README.md

 - Developed improvements and addressed complex issues which required technical expertise and analysis

-- Achieved the "Sprint Champion" award for leading and taking responsibility in bringing Bundle SKU feature live on the strorefront.
+- Achieved the "Sprint Champion" award for leading and taking responsibility in bringing Bundle SKU feature live on the storefront.

 ------------------------------------------